jcurtis4207/MASH/README.md

 It can accept multiple commands using semicolons, or conditional execution using && and ||.

+It also allows for a single pipe operation.

 If the input is not a built-in function, the input is executed with no error checking.

 ### Built-ins